 Five years later, this former intern returned to the town where he went to high school and decided to get lunch at a diner he used to frequent.
 He was with a friend, chatting, when they were interrupted by a voice behind him asking:

 “Excuse me… do you remember me?”

 “I turn to look, and a tall, well-groomed man in business-casual clothes is standing next to my booth.
 I looked him up and down a few times before it clicked,” he wrote.

 “Ivan?
 Really?” he asked, and the man’s eyes were shining with tears.
-He stood up shake Ivan’s hand, then hug him a hug.
+He stood up to shake Ivan’s hand, and then gave him a hug.